 MORPC is the Designated and Primary Recipient of FTA Section 5310 funds in the Columbus, Ohio urbanized area.
 MORPC passes Section 5310 funds through to subrecipients as required by the grant program.
-MORPC is in the process of developing agreements/contracts using FFY 2016 and 2017 funds executed with FTA with the following subrecipients.
+MORPC is in the process of developing agreements/contracts using FFY 2018, 2019, and 2020 funds executed with FTA.